MiahNelah/better-entity-link/README.md

-# Better Entity Link
+# Better Document Link
-Improve your productivity with contextmenus on entity links!
+Improve your productivity with contextmenus on document links!

 🚀 No configuration